nimanthaperera/Tau3MuSF/README.md

 ### Make the programs accessible in terminal

 To make the programs accessible from every directory on your system, you have to add the repository path to you `PATH` environment variable.
+Note, that you can attach this line to your `.bashrc` config in your home directory.

 ```bash
 export PATH=$PATH:/path/to/TnPUtils